Alice Creek, Queensland

+Geography

+Glencliff is a neighbourhood in the south-east of the locality.

+The watercourse Alice Creek rises in the Bunya Mountains and flows north into the locality of Alice Creek, where it becomes a tributary of the Stuart River.

+Bunya Mountains Road enters the locality from the north (Kumbia) and exits to the south-west (Bunya Mountains).

+The land use is predominantly grazing on native vegetation with some crop growing and forestry.

 History

 Glencliff State School (sometimes written as Glencliffe State School) opened on 16 April 1923.
 It closed in 1949.
 It was on the eastern side of Glencliffe Road.

 Alice Creek State School opened on 19 September 1927.
 It closed in 1945.
 It was at 75 Alice Creek Road.